Pediatric Acute Care Education

 Trauma Resuscitation in Kids

-Trauma Resuscitation in Kids (TRIK) is a one day virtual course.
-It is designed for health care providers in Canada and abroad who manage pediatric trauma patients, with a focus on the roles of team leader and team members in addition to unique consideration in major pediatric trauma.
+Trauma Resuscitation in Kids (TRIK) is a two-day simulation-based course.
+It is designed for health care providers who manage pediatric trauma patients, with a focus on the roles of team leader and team members.

 Target Group